valeoai/valeoai.github.io/_projects/01_multi_sensor.md

 layout: project
 title: "Multi-sensor perception"
 permalink: /projects/multi-sensor
 description: Automated driving relies first on a diverse range of sensors, like fish-eye and pinhole camera rigs, LiDARs, microphones, radars, and ultrasonics.
-Exploiting at best the outputs of each of these sensors at any instant is fundamental to understand the complex environment of the vehicle and gain robustness.
+Exploiting at best the outputs of each of these sensors at any instant is fundamental to understand the complex environment of the vehicle and gain robustness
 image: "assets/img/projects/valeo_sensors.jpg"
 category: project
 subcategory: perception